 \subsubsection{Reachability vs. Risk-Based Safety Critic}

-Sim-to-Lab-to-Real and previous safe RL methods differ in the metric used to quantify safety and training of the backup agent.
-By utilizing Reachability-based RL, we have an exact encoding of the property we want our system to satisfy, i.e., the \textit{distance} should be no closer to obstacles than a specific threshold.
-On the other hand, SQRL and recovery RL define safety by the \textit{risk} of colliding with obstacles in the future and use binary safety indicators.
+Sim-to-Lab-to-Real and previous safe RL methods differ in the metric used to quantify safety and train the backup agent.
+By utilizing reachability RL, we have an exact encoding of the property we want our system to satisfy, i.e., the \textit{distance} should be no closer to obstacles than a specific threshold.
+In contrast, SQRL and Recovery RL define safety by the \textit{risk} of colliding with obstacles in the future and use binary safety indicators.
 We argue that risk-based threshold can easily overfit to specific scenarios since the probability heavily depends on the discount factor used.
 In addition, reachability objective allows the backup agent to learn from near failure, while the risk critic in SQRL and Recovery RL needs to learn from complete failures.
 Fig.~\ref{fig:backup_critic} shows 2D slices of the safety state-action values in both environment settings.
-Reachability-based critics output thicker unsafe regions next to obstacles, while risk critics fail to recognize many unsafe regions or consider unsafe only when ver close to obstacles.
-Among different Lab setups, compared to the baselines, our method reduces safety violations by $77\%$, $4\%$, $76\%$, $62\%$, and $23\%$ in training and $38\%$, $26\%$, $54\%$, $34\%$, and $28\%$ in deployment. \paragraph{Sensitivity analysis: value threshold} Through experiments, we find the value threshold used in shielding essential to performance and safety.
-We first investigate how the threshold using during \emph{training} affects the final results among the three Lab settings in Vanilla-Env, which are shown in Fig.~\ref{fig:sensitivity}e. $v_{thr}=0$ naturally results in more safety violations during training compared to $v_{thr}=-0.05$ and $v_{thr}=-0.10$.
-Policies trained with $v_{thr}=0$ also performs the worst at test time, which indicates that less shielding during training makes the robot learn unsafe or aggressive maneuver.
+Reachability critics provide thicker unsafe regions next to obstacles, while risk-based critics fail to recognize many unsafe regions or consider unsafe only when very close to obstacles.
+Among different Lab setups, compared to the baselines, our method reduces safety violations by $77\%$, $4\%$, $76\%$, $62\%$, and $23\%$ in training and $38\%$, $26\%$, $54\%$, $34\%$, and $28\%$ in deployment.\\